ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/FAQ/tracking.md

 # Tracking
 This page will tell you what we track, how, and where it's stored.
 **Our goal is to be as transparent as possible, especially regarding tracking**.
+!!!secondary TLDR
+By default all optional settings are off.
+If you don't touch these settings, no data will ever be saved on the server.
+!!!
 ### Tracking architecture
 There are two types of tracking in the app.
 ||| Passive